REAL Older Women Are Reverent, Self-controlled, Teachers

 How could you be an example to others without behavior that is reverent?
 Well, maybe reverent is not a good word for you, so how about “showing profound respect, especially for God.”
 Does that help?

 As an older woman, your “reverent behavior” is highly respected.
 I see reverence containing a humility and faith component.
-If you show profound respect, especially for God, that implies you know Him enough to not only have faith that His ways are best but also, and more importantly, you fear Him, which produces humility.
-You know that He is much higher than you, and you only have worth because of His provision of His Son, Jesus Christ our Savior.
+If you show profound respect, especially for God, it implies that you know Him well enough to not only have faith that His ways are best, but also, and more importantly, to fear Him, which produces humility.
+You know that He is much higher than you, and you only have worth because He provided His Son, Jesus Christ, our Savior.

 Older Women and Men

 You may have noted that God desires reverence of both older women and older men.
-As an older woman, you are asked to display decency and decorum in your outward conduct, clothing, actions, looks, and speech.
+As an older woman, you are asked to exhibit decency and decorum in your outward conduct, clothing, actions, appearance, and speech.
 Of course, the immediate implication is that outward conduct is driven by inward Godly principles such as:

-Now what do you think about the immediate next item that Titus lists – not slanderers?
-You have just been provided the first criteria of a godly older woman, which is “reverent in behavior,” and that is followed with “not slanderers.”
-God states things in exactly the way He wants us to read them.
+Now, what do you think about the immediate next item that Titus lists – not slanderers?
+You have just been provided the first criterion of a godly older woman, which is “reverent in behavior,” and that is followed by “not slanderers.”
+God states things in precisely the way He wants us to read them.
 Think about what Jesus said to the Pharisees –

 Slandering Is Doing Satan's Work for him